iimez/lllms/README.md

 // Starts a http server for up to two instances of phi3 and exposes them via openai API serveLLMs({
-  // Limit how many completions can be processed concurrently.
+  // Limit how many instances can be used concurrently.
 If its exceeded, requests
   // will stall until a model instance is released.
 Defaults to 1.
   concurrency: 2,
-  maxDownloads: 2, // How many models to download at once.
-Defaults to 1.
   // Where to cache models to.
 Defaults to `~/.cache/lllms`
   // modelsPath: '/path/to/models',
   models: {
     // Specify as many models as you want.
 Identifiers can use a-zA-Z0-9_:\-
     // Required are `task`, `engine`, `url` and/or `file`.
     'phi3-mini-4k': {
-      task: 'inference', // Use 'inference' for completions, 'embedding' for embeddings.
+      task: 'inference', // Use 'inference' or 'embedding'
       engine: 'node-llama-cpp', // Choose between node-llama-cpp or gpt4all as bindings.
       // Model weights may be specified by file and/or url.
       url: 'https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf',
       // Abs file path or relative to modelsPath.
 If it does not exist and a url is configured
       // it will be downloaded to the given location.
       file: 'Phi-3-mini-4k-instruct-q4.gguf',
+      // When to download and verify models weights.
+Defaults to 'on-demand'.
+      // "blocking" = download on startup, "async" = download on startup but don't block.
+      prepare: 'on-demand',
-      // Checksums are optional and will be verified before loading the model if set.
+      // Checksums are optional and will be verified when preparing the model if set.
       // md5: 'cb68b653b24dc432b78b02df76921a54',
       // sha256: '8a83c7fb9049a9b2e92266fa7ad04933bb53aa1e85136b7b30f1b8000ff2edef',
       // Use these to control resource usage.